smaremanda/add-in-docs/get-started/create-an-office-add-in-using-any-editor.md

 - [Sideload Outlook add-ins for testing](f5a3a519-7f5d-409c-a437-b203fcaa8d2d.md)

 Alternatively, you can publish the add-in to a catalog or network share and install it the way end-users do.
-For details, see [Publish task pane and content add-ins to an add-in catalog on SharePoint](https://msdn.microsoft.com/EN-US/library/office/fp123517.aspx.aspx) and[Create a network shared folder catalog for task pane and content add-ins](https://msdn.microsoft.com/EN-US/library/office/fp123503.aspx.aspx).
+For details, see [Publish task pane and content add-ins to an add-in catalog on SharePoint](https://msdn.microsoft.com/EN-US/library/office/fp123517.aspx.aspx) and [Create a network shared folder catalog for task pane and content add-ins](https://msdn.microsoft.com/EN-US/library/office/fp123503.aspx.aspx).

 ## Debugging your Office add-in